Carlton756/RDAMP-Sales-Analysis/README.md

 -	Northern Ireland - £94,763
 -	Wales - £37,979
 -	North East - £34,987
-Total Revenue in relation to product segment ranged from £393,981 (Home), the highest, to £1,136 (Grooming), which is the lowest.
 ### The top 5 performing segments in Total Revenue are:
 -	Outdoor - £378,040
 -	Kitchen - £359,589